moztopia/devlite_flutter/README.md

 Open an issue if you see anything you want changed.

 I have been writing code for almost 40 years, but Flutter code for a little over a year.
 This project is an ever evolving way for me to understand this space better.

+## Adding or Removing Screens

+You can add or remove a screen by following or "unfollowin" these steps.